simpson22/HudlTest/README.md

 From the current directory
 ```
-python -m venv
+python -m venv .
 ```
 ### Drivers

+The Chrome Webdriver has been chosen for initial testing.

+Get Chrome if not already installed from: https://www.google.com/chrome/

-The Chrome driver has been chosen for initial testing, please ensure you have downloaded chromedriver from: https://chromedriver.chromium.org/downloads
+Then please ensure you have downloaded chromedriver from: https://chromedriver.chromium.org/downloads, selecting a version that matches the installed Chrome Browser.

 And then ensure the ```PATH``` environment variable has been set to the filepath of the driver.